 I am an Assistant Professor at the Department of Peace and Conflict Research in Uppsala, where I lead a project on ceasefires and how they shape the dynamics of violence in armed conflicts.
-I am also a part-time researcher in Hanne Fjelde’s project on electoral violence.
+I have also just started another project on the dynamics of restraint and escalation in civil war.

 Originally from Switzerland, I got my PhD from ETH Zürich in late 2016.
 I came to Sweden on a postdoctoral fellowship from the Swiss National Science Foundation.
 In Lisa Hultman’s project Ending Atrocities: Third Party Interventions into Civil Wars, I studied the impact on peace operations on postwar violence.
 I then received a second grant from the Swiss National Science Foundation to generate data on conflict zones and study the spatial patterns of violence in civil wars.